 - 7.1.
-The Governors are responsible for - Ensuring that this policy is regularly updated and that practice in Early Years reflects the contents of the policy.

-7.2.
-The Head Teacher is responsible for

-- The Performance Management of teachers within the Early Years Department and its Phase leader - Ensuring the health, safety and welfare of both children and staff within the department.

-7.3.
-The Deputy Head Teacher is responsible for

-- Day to day leadership of the department - Monitoring curriculum planning, provision, assessment and data analysis - Statutory assessments and leading the annual reviews of EHC Plans - Contributing to / leading Child in Need reviews and Team Around the Child Meetings.
+The Governors are responsible for - Ensuring that this policy is regularly updated and that practice in Early Years reflects the contents of the policy. - 7.2.
+The Head Teacher is responsible for - The Performance Management of the Early Years Manager - Ensuring the health, safety and welfare of both children and staff within the department. - 7.3.
+The Deputy Head Teacher / Early Years Manager is responsible for - The Performance Management of teachers within the Early Years Department - Day to day leadership of the department - Monitoring curriculum planning, provision, assessment and data analysis - Statutory assessments and leading the annual reviews of EHC Plans - Contributing to or leading Child in Need reviews and Team Around the Child Meetings.